thetrime/schindler-react/README.md

 ---++ Start the server
    swipl -q -f server.pl -g run

+---+++ Start the server in a way that ignores SIGHUP (ie from an ssh session) swipl -q -f server.pl -g run -t wait

-Then go to localhost:9999 to see the app
+Then go to localhost:9999 to see the app!